By Boma Benjy – Iwuoha

 When we think of fashion in the United Arab Emirates, many envision Men in turbans and women in Burkas.
 Let’s go back to the origins; did you know that turbans originated from Asia?
 Originally worn by the Perse, spread to the Ottomans and is still worn in certain regions of India & Pakistan.
 Did you also know that the burka is of Afghan origin and have never been worn traditionally by the Arabs?
 You may be wondering, how then do Emirati Women dress?
 Well, let’s find out.

 Emirati Women, typically dress in Arabic attires, inherited from the Bedouin culture, which is prevalent in the Arabic peninsula.
 They carry forward their ancestral traditions by their way of dressing.
-Both Emirati men and women wear “veils” and long sleeved “robes”.
+Both Emirati men and women wear “veils” and long-sleeved “robes”.
 This is understandable due to the hot weather in the Arabic peninsula, especially in the summer.
-The Emirati traditional attire is best adapted for the local conditions except for the black abaya which must capture a certain amount of heat due to its color.
+The Emirati traditional attire is best adapted for the local conditions except for the black abaya which must capture a certain amount of heat due to its colour.

 The Abaya is the most prominent women’s fashion in the United Arab Emirates.